Eta Arietis

-This is an F-type main sequence star with a stellar classification of F5 V. It is younger than the Sun at an age of about 2.6 billion years.
-The effective temperature of the outer atmosphere is 6,380 K, giving it the yellow-white-hued glow of an F-type star.
+This is an ordinary F-type main-sequence star with a stellar classification of F5 V. It is younger than the Sun with an age of about 2.6 billion years, and is spinning with a projected rotational velocity of 9 km/s.
+This star has 1.3 times the mass of the Sun and double the Sun's radius.
+It is radiating 5.9 times the luminosity of the Sun from its photosphere at an effective temperature of the outer atmosphere is 6,443 K, giving it the yellow-white-hued glow of an F-type star.
+The abundance of elements more massive than helium in the stellar atmosphere is lower than in the Sun.

 Eta Arietis was examined using the HARPS instrument for radial velocity variations that may be caused by an orbiting companion, but no signal was detected.
 Nor has an infrared excess been detected using the Spitzer Space Telescope, which might otherwise indicate the presence of circumstellar gas or dust.